thunderbird/developer-docs/planning/roadmap.md

 ### Compose Window
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q1 2026
-Why: Writing an email should be easy, intuitive, and pleasant.
 High level objectives (non-exhaustive):
 * Drop the C++ editor code.
 * Implement a modern JS editor component that can be reused in calendar, tasks, and any other text area field that needs it (signature, address book notes, etc).